-Pretty much anyone that’s had a period has probably had menstrual cramps.
+Menstrual cramps and periods often go hand-in-hand.
 For some of you that are luckier than the rest of us, they might be mild cramps with little discomfort, while for others it might be incredibly painful and get in the way of…well, everything.
-Bad news – menstrual cramps can happen to anyone with a period and can come monthly, both before and during your period.
+Bad news – menstrual cramps can happen to any of us and can come monthly, both before and during our period.
 Good news – menstrual cramps can become less painful as you age (yay for getting older!), period cramps could stop entirely if you have a baby, and we’ve got some tips that may help ease the symptoms of menstrual cramps and painful periods.
 So, sit back, grab a heating pad, and keep reading.

 Menstrual cramps happen as a normal part of the body’s monthly cycle.
 This is going to get technical, so hang in there.
 But, each month the lining of the uterus (the endometrium) builds up in preparation for getting pregnant.
 If a pregnancy occurs, the fertilized egg attaches itself to the lining to be nourished as it develops into a baby.
 If the egg isn’t fertilized, the lining isn’t needed.
 So it breaks down and hormones called prostaglandins are released.
 Prostaglandins trigger muscle contractions, which is when the muscles contract and squeeze strongly and it can cut off oxygen to your uterus – this right here is what causes the painful menstrual cramps.
 The muscles are the same ones that push a baby out during childbirth, so they are very strong.
 Some women may have higher levels of prostaglandins, which means unfortunately they get worse menstrual cramps.